fex01/servicenow-notes/sn-discovery-hyper-v.md

 ## Cloning Virtual Machines

 Instructions are provided for cloning Hyper-V VMs, ensuring unique IDs for imported machines to avoid duplicates in Discovery.

+- _Move or restore the virtual machine_: clones image **without changing the ID** - delete original when used to avoid Discovery issues
+- _Copy the virtual machine_: creates a new ID for the copy, avoiding conflicts with the original